 Of course, most small business owners know their own business inside and out, especially if they have been running it for some time.
 However, business itself has so many dimensions that it is nearly impossible for a trained professional to be an expert in all of them, such as: marketing, control environment, communications, accounting, structure, technology, and the list goes on.

 To make this point more clear, lets use an example of a small dental practice.
 The owner and practitioner dentist is certainly an expert at dentistry, and can be running a successful practice – but can it be more successful?
 How likely is it that the Dentist is also a marketing expert?
 Perhaps the dentist outsources some of their marketing, such as search engine marketing; however, what about the entire marketing plan?
 Marketing is just one business aspect noted above, but even marketing itself can be subdivided into many different specialty areas.
-Staying with this example, perhaps hiring a consultant to create an overall marketing plan for the dental practice would be beneficial to the business; or hiring a process improvement specialist to make the office run more efficiently?
+Staying with this example, perhaps hiring a consultant or dental accountant to create an overall marketing plan for the dental practice would be beneficial to the business; or hiring a process improvement specialist to make the office run more efficiently?
 There are a vast number of areas in which a professional consultant can help and small business.

 Big Decisions are Difficult to Make